mikysett/push_swap_speed_tester/README.md

 - You'll find also some example of tests in `tests_ALL`
 - Run `./speed_tester`

+## Mac OS instructions
+- You'll need to install `brew` and then install the command with `brew install coreutils`
+- Then select accordingly `TIMEOUT_CMD` in `headers/speed_tester.h`
+- If you are on 42 Macs you can install Homebrew [here](https://github.com/kube/42homebrew)

+## Linux instructions
+- Just be sure the right value is attributed to `TIMEOUT_CMD` in `headers/speed_tester.h`

+## If push_swaps doesn't work
+- Be sure the access rights on the binary files are 777
+- If it still doesn't work you'll find a commented line in `ft_run_tests.c`, you can comment it out and compile the see each program output directly

 ## Disclaimer
 - Only my checker is used for the checks (and it may have bugs)
 - If you want to use your checker, do `make` and then replace `checker` binary with your binary